telerik/kendo-react-inputs/README.md

 ## Glossary

+Below are explained the basic terms used the Kendo UI suite for React applies.

 ### Component

 A Component is a Kendo UI control developed to operate in the React ecosystem.
 For example, the Kendo UI Slider for React is a component.